 (IV) Total adjustments in excess of 15% must be supported with additional narrative.

-(V) Total adjustments in excess of 25% indicate the Units are not comparable for the purposes of determining Market Rent and Restricted Market Rent conclusions.
+(V) Total adjustments in excess of 25% suggest a weak comparable.

 (C) Effective Gross Income.
 Provide rental income, secondary income, and vacancy and collection loss projections for the subject derived independent of the Applicant's estimates.